Selling a House or Flat

 Sale of a residential property

-The precise stages involved in the sale of a residential property vary according to the circumstances.
+The stages involved in selling a residential property vary according to the circumstances.
 However, below we have suggested some key stages:

 - Take your instructions and give you initial advice